This post may contain affiliate links. Read the full disclosure here.

 It doesn’t want to overheat, but keep it at tropical temperatures (this will also help with humidity).
 A grow tent is ideal, but a heat mat will work too.

 By which I mean, don’t under or over water.
-A Monstera growing quickly will through a lot of of water.
-Ideally, I would aim to keep the soil damp all the time, but use a really airy soil mix so there’s plenty of air flow and we don’t get root rot.
+A Monstera growing quickly will through a lot of water.
+Ideally, I would aim to keep the soil damp all the time, but use a really airy soil mix so there’s plenty of airflow and we don’t get root rot.
 Add in some worm castings for food as well.

 Chop n prop

-If your Monstera has gotten very unwieldy, then you may be better off chopping off the top heavy top grow, rooting it, and starting again.
+If your Monstera has gotten very unwieldy, then you may be better off chopping off the top-heavy top growth, rooting it, and starting again.
 You can pot the cutting back in with the mother, but Monstera roots are BIG and you may find yourself needing an enormous pot.